0xprinc/checks-while-hacks/README.md

 28. Is the contract upgradeable?
 If yes, then are there any storage slots reserved?
 29. Try not to use the hardcoded address everywhere.
 30. Contract should implement a way to take out the left over dust.
+31. Contracts that use `WETH` instead of `ETH`(or any two interchangeably used tokens) may have the invariant of ETH balance to be 0 or different logic to handle it.
+This can be a knob to exploit the invariants related to them.

 ## Project